-At Asper Brothers, we have some strong views on the effectiveness (and ineffectiveness) of both models and definitely favour time & material.
+At ASPER BROTHERS, we have some strong views on both models’ effectiveness (and ineffectiveness) and definitely favour time & material.
 Here are some common myths we wanted to debunk – so you’re more comfortable making the call when pricing your next project.

 Myth 1: It’s predictable

-I hate to break it to you, but the experience of software development teams around the world shows it’s hardly ever possible to give a 100% accurate estimate that’s bound to never change.
+I hate to break it to you, but the experience of software development teams worldwide shows it’s hardly ever possible to give a 100% accurate estimate that’s bound never to change.

-Besides, a rigid scope of work is more than likely to cost you more, because any improvements or even bug fixes can be treated as “out of scope” work.
-It leaves hardly any wiggle room, so in the end, you’re in fact paying more – and probably more than you would’ve paid in the time & material model.
+Besides, rigid work scope is more than likely to cost you more because any improvements or even bug fixes can be treated as “out of scope” work.
+It leaves hardly any wiggle room, so in the end, you’re, in fact, paying more – and probably more than you would’ve paid in the time & material model.
 And that’s without being prepared for it (because, after all, everything was “fixed”), which might mean a domino of consequences for your business.

-Plus, from my personal experience, I don’t think I’ve seen a fixed-price project delivered on time in my career.
+Plus, I don’t think I’ve seen a fixed-price project delivered on time in my career from my personal experience.
 That’s more like a mythical creature to me.

 Myth 2: Everyone understands the vision and expectations